Sign Up Free

 At its core, a crypto exchange is a platform that matches buyers with sellers.
 If you want to buy Bitcoin, the exchange finds someone willing to sell it at a price you both agree on.
 If you want to sell Ethereum for dollars, the exchange finds a buyer.
 The exchange sits in the middle, facilitating the transaction and collecting a fee for doing so.

-This sounds simple enough, but the critical detail most guides skip is what happens to your money between the time you deposit it and the time you withdraw it.
+Simple enough on the surface.
+But the critical detail most guides skip is what happens to your money between the time you deposit it and the time you withdraw it.
 On a centralized exchange (the most common type), you do not hold your own cryptocurrency.
 The exchange holds it for you.
 You see a balance in your account, but the private keys that actually control those assets belong to the exchange, not to you.
-This is the custody model, and understanding it is the single most important thing about using an exchange.

 Centralized vs. Decentralized: Two Different Trust Models